SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 ## Xcode previews

 Please ensure that the target an Xcode preview belongs to is selected before attempting to render an Xcode preview (otherwise rendering will crash).
-Note that attempting to use the `Pillarbox-Package` umbrella target does not work.
+Note that attempting to use the `Pillarbox` umbrella target does not work.

 ## Code signing